What You Need To Know About Aromatherapy & 9 Essential Oils To Get Started

 3. It can help pain management.

-Breathing in beneficial essential oil compounds also holds promise for combating pain, with research showing that patients with arthritis reported less pain and improved mood after topical application of lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils blended with a carrier oil.
+Breathing in beneficial essential oil compounds also holds promise for combating pain, with research showing that patients with arthritis reported less pain and improve mood after topical application of lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils blended with a carrier oil.
 Similarly, a combination of clary sage, marjoram, cinnamon, ginger, and geranium essential oils in a base of almond oil was found to alleviate menstrual pain in women when massaged onto the abdomen.